Serre Chevalier

 Serre Chevalier (/fr/) is a major ski resort in Southeastern France, near the Italian border, located in the Hautes-Alpes department, Provence-Alpes-Côte d'Azur region.
 Situated to the northeast of Écrins National Park in the French Alps, the resort encompasses a large skiing area, with 250 km of slopes and favourable weather, boasting 300 days of sunshine a year.
 In Serre Chevalier, 80 km of the slopes are covered by snow cannons to supplement natural snowfall.
 The resort is owned by Compagnie des Alpes.

 Serre Chevalier consists of the city of Briançon, the villages of Chantemerle in Saint-Chaffrey and Villeneuve in La Salle-les-Alpes, as well as Le Monêtier-les-Bains.
 World Cup champion ski racer Luc Alphand was born and lives in the valley below the resort.
+It will host freestyle skiing during the 2030 Winter Olympics.